backbone-ui/slideshow/readme.md

 * [Underscore](http://underscorejs.org/)
 * [jQuery](http://jquery.com/) (or alternative event handler)

-Note that the slider uses APP.View from [Backbone APP](http://github.com/makesites/backbone-app) if available, but falls back gracefully if you prefer using custom render logic.
+Note that the slideshow uses APP.View from [Backbone APP](http://github.com/makesites/backbone-app) if available, but falls back gracefully if you prefer using custom render logic.

 ## Usage

-In its most simple application, a model with the slides and an html fragment (either the markup or a url of the file containing it) should be enough to render the slider.
+In its most simple application, a model with the slides and an html fragment (either the markup or a url of the file containing it) should be enough to render the slideshow.

 ```
 var view = new Backbone.UI.Slideshow({